Previous dayApril 10, 2026Next day

 5.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 18 km NNW of Indian Springs, Nevada with origin time 21:15 UTC on April 10, 2026.
-The hypocenter lay at 5.8 km, placing this in the shallow crustal category.
-Coordinates: 36.724°, -115.748°.
+On April 10, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 18 km NNW of Indian Springs, Nevada at 21:15 UTC.
+At a depth of 5.8 km, the event was shallow crustal.
+The epicenter is at 36.724°, -115.748°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10